Production Manager, (Unspecified Type) Salary

 Pay Difference by Location

-Home to some of the best pay for Production Managers, New York offers exceptional salaries, 36 percent above the national average.
-Production Managers can also look forward to large paychecks in cities like Los Angeles (+29 percent), Washington (+24 percent), Atlanta (+23 percent), and San Diego (+21 percent).
-Smaller cities are not ideal for Production Managers looking to maximize their earnings.
-Those in Columbus, Denver, and Portland — the lowest-paid cities for Production Managers in the field — deal with compensation below the national average and all have fewer than a million residents.
-Employers pay around 13 percent less in Denver and 11 percent less in Portland, below-median salaries for those in this field.
+Home to some of the best pay for Production Managers, New York offers exceptional salaries, 31 percent above the national average.
+Production Managers can also look forward to large paychecks in cities like Los Angeles (+28 percent), Atlanta (+23 percent), Houston (+17 percent), and San Diego (+7 percent).
+Production Managers earn a smaller-than-average sum in smaller cities: In particular, Columbus, Portland, and Denver have pay rates lower than anywhere else in the country, all facing salaries below the national average and reporting populations under a million.
+Employers in Portland and Denver also lean toward paying below-median salaries (16 percent lower and 13 percent lower, respectively).

 Related Job Salaries